goosefx/sparrow-monotouch/README.md

 ## Status Quo

 Currently only a few classes are bound to MonoTouch.
-So far the bindings seems to work with one exception:

-**YOU CAN'T DERRIVE FROM A SPARROW CLASS !!!**
+So far the bindings seems to work with one exception: **YOU CAN'T DERRIVE FROM A SPARROW CLASS !!!**

-That's currently a stopper and I don't know why.
-Can anybody help me out?
+**UPDATE**

+I now have found the reason for this: the `/e` argument of `btouch` (see bug [#3234](https://bugzilla.xamarin.com/show_bug.cgi?id=3234)).
+That's why `mtouch` does not generate subclassable types.
+To bad that `MonoDevelop` does not allow me to change this default behavior (for Binding Projects).
+As a workaround you have to run `btouch` again but without `/e`:

+	/Developer/MonoTouch/usr/bin/btouch /d:DEBUG ApiDefinition.cs /s:StructsAndEnums.cs /tmpdir:obj/Debug/ios/ /sourceonly:obj/Debug/ios/sources.list
+And of cause every following build step :(

+	/Developer/MonoTouch/usr/bin/smcs /noconfig /debug:full /debug+ /optimize- /out:obj/Debug/Sparrow.dll …
+	cp '/Users/marcus/Projects/iOS/sparrow-monotouch/Sparrow/obj/Debug/Sparrow.dll.mdb' '/Users/marcus/Projects/iOS/sparrow-monotouch/Sparrow/bin/Debug/Sparrow.dll.mdb'
+	cp '/Users/marcus/Projects/iOS/sparrow-monotouch/Sparrow/obj/Debug/Sparrow.dll' '/Users/marcus/Projects/iOS/sparrow-monotouch/Sparrow/bin/Debug/Sparrow.dll'

-## How to create universial static library
+## How to create universial static library libSparrow.a

 	$ git clone https://github.com/PrimaryFeather/Sparrow-Framework.git